Lars and the Real Girl: Plot

-Allusions

-Lars has aspects of a modern Pygmalion, and the film adapts the legend as a romantic comedy.
-Pygmalion falls in love with his statue of a beautiful woman: "He often felt the statue with his hands, to see if it was flesh, or ivory still, and then no longer admitted it was ivory."
-While Aphrodite answers Pygmalion's prayers and brings the statue Galatea to life, the story of Lars instead concludes with the doll Bianca being mourned as though she had been alive.

 Production

 In The Real Story of Lars and the Real Girl, a special feature on the DVD release of the film, screenwriter Nancy Oliver reveals the inspiration for her script was an actual website, RealDoll.com, which is featured in the film.
 While researching "weird websites" for an article, Oliver found RealDoll.com.
 She wrote the script in 2002.
 The script was the third-ranked screenplay in The Black List in 2005.

 The film, set in the US state of Wisconsin, was filmed with a $12 million budget on location in Alton, Elora, King Township, Toronto, Uxbridge, and Whitevale, all located in the Canadian province of Ontario.

 Film credits include Rosalie MacKintosh as "Bianca wrangler" and Karly Bowen as "assistant Bianca wrangler."

 Release

 The film premiered at the Toronto International Film Festival on September 9, 2007, before going into limited release in the U.S. on October 12, 2007.
 It initially opened on seven screens in New York City, New York; and Los Angeles, California, and earned $90,418 on its opening weekend.
 It later expanded to 321 theaters and remained in release for 147 days, earning $5,972,884 domestically and $5,320,639 in other markets for a worldwide box-office total of $11,293,663.

 The film was featured at the Austin Film Festival, the Heartland Film Festival, the Torino Film Festival, the Glasgow Film Festival, and the Las Palmas de Gran Canaria International Film Festival.